sparksi/sparksi-frontend-tooling/README.md

 This is the the Sparks Interactive monorepo.
 A central hub for opens source packages and tools.

 ## Directory structure
+- `src`: For now, where components sit.

+Other options:
 - `packages/ui`: frontend components
 - `packages/npm`: npm packages
 - `packages/composer`: composer php packages and drupal modules